Confidence surfaces for the mean of locally stationary functional time series: Simultaneous confidence bands for fixed or

 where $\hat L_2$ and $\hat U_2$ are appropriate lower and upper bounds calculated from the data.
 Note that these bounds can not be directly calculated using results of \cite{dettekokotaue2020} as these authors develop their methodology under the assumption of stationarity. \end{itemize}

-Recall the definition of the residuals $\hat \varepsilon_{i,n}(t)$ in \eqref{det21} and of the long run variance estimator $\hat \sigma$ in \eqref{2018-5.4} in the main article.
+Recall the definition of the residuals $\hat \varepsilon_{i,n}(t)$ and the long-run variance estimator $\hat \sigma$ in the main article.
 For the construction of a simultaneous confidence bands for a fixed $t\in[0,1]$ of the form \eqref{2.1} we define

 Next we consider the $(n-2\lceil nb_n \rceil+1)$-dimensional vectors

 $(1\leq j \leq 2\lceil nb_n \rceil-1)$, then a simultaneous confidence band for fixed $t\in [0,1]$ can be generated by the Algorithms \ref{algorithmt1} (constant width) and Algorithm \ref{algorithmt2} (varying width).